zsaikaly/Kokoro-FastAPI/README.md

 If you only want the API, just comment out everything in the docker-compose.yml under and including `gradio-ui`

 Currently, voices created via the API are accessible here, but voice combination/creation has not yet been added

+*Note: Recent updates for streaming could lead to temporary glitches.
+If so, pull from the most recent stable release v0.0.2 to restore*
 </details>

 <details>